10 Best Festivals In The World

 Holi, India

-Owing to its rich culture and diverse religious beliefs, India has numerous festivals that are celebrated in different parts of the country.
-One of the most popular and traditional festivals is Holi.
-The Festival of colors is a celebration of the onset of spring and the triumph of good over evil.
-The festival is a visual treat with people smearing ‘Gulal’ (bright-colored powder) on each other’s faces, throwing water balloons at passersby, and gorging on traditional sweets.
-They sing, dance, attack everyone with water guns, and throw buckets of water at each other.
-The festival is played amongst strangers, friends, and even foes, forgetting all the old grievances.
+Owing to its rich culture and diverse religious beliefs, India has numerous festivals that are celebrated throughout the country.
+Holi is one of the most popular and traditional festivals.
+The Festival of Colours celebrates the arrival of spring and the triumph of good over evil.
+Holi is a sight to behold, with people smearing ‘Gulal’ (bright-colored powder) on each other’s faces, tossing water balloons at passers-by, and indulging in traditional sweets.
+They sing, dance, attack each other with water guns, and throw buckets of water.
+The festival is played among strangers, friends, and even foes, and all old grudges are forgotten.

 Holi is celebrated all over India in myriad ways but the spirit remains the same.
 However, one must visit Mathura and Vrindavan for a vibrant and traditional experience.
 The festival is said to be inspired by the antics of Lord Krishna who drenched the village girls with color and water.
 The day before Holi, also known as ‘Choti Holi’, a bonfire is lit and the effigy of the demoness Holika is burnt signifying the end of evil.
 During ‘Holika Dahan’ people walk around the bonfire praying, singing, and dancing.